cdonnay/nesting_OH_WI/README.md

 We ran these using the bash script `run_python_file.sh`.
 The longest run was the `2b` run for Ohio, which took almost 10 days.
 All files needed to run our code are included here, except the Census block files, which are too big to store on github.
+You can read more about reproducing `gerrychain` code in the [documentation](https://gerrychain.readthedocs.io/en/latest/topics/reproducibility.html).

 ## `1_preprocessing.py`
 In order to run our MCMC processess, we utilize the package `gerrychain`.
 This requires us to construct a `json` file that stores the necessary dual graph, along with population and election information.